lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 #### 2.1.
 Copy the template manifest:

-Get your compy from the template.
+Make a copy from the template.

 ```
 cp pytorch-cifar-template.yml my-pytorch-cifar.yml